priscila-fgomes/MGPipe/docs/Install.rst

   # Trim-Galore is a wrapper tool around Cutadapt and FastQC to consistently apply quality and adapter trimming to FastQ files.
 Install with:
   conda install -y -c bioconda trim-galore

-  # Multiqc aggregate results from bioinformatics analyses across many samples into a single report.
-Install with:
-  pip install multiqc

   # Addtional DataScience and plotting tools
   conda install -y pandas